 For smooth overall icing results, a decorating turntable comes in handy.
 It's well worth investing in one if you plan on decorating many cakes.

-Feel free to decorate your cake in whatever way you prefer, but traditional Chinese Sponge Cake recipes recommend a simple decoration of whipped cream swirls, generously topped with fruit arranged in a decorative manner.
+Feel free to decorate your cake in whatever way you prefer, but for this vintage Chinese Sponge Cake recipe we recommend a simple traditional decoration of whipped cream swirls, generously topped with fruit arranged in a decorative manner.

 Enjoy serving your delicious creation.